 Sensitivity assessment.
 There is 'No evidence' at present that this biotope has been affected by INIS, however, Didemnum vexillum could pose a potential threat.
 Due to the constant risk of new invasive species, the literature for this pressure should be revisited.

-Introduction of microbial pathogens
+Introduction of microbial No evidence (NEv) pathogens

-No evidence (NEv)

-Not relevant (NR)

-No evidence (NEv)